rohitsunilsharma2000/karate-cucumber-junit-spring3x/README.md

     /**
      * Tests that the Spring Boot application context loads without throwing any exceptions.
      *
+     * <p>
+     * <strong>GIVEN:</strong> The Spring Boot application is configured properly.
+     * <br>
-     * <p><strong>Expectation:</strong> The application should start and initialize the context successfully.</p>
+     * <strong>WHEN:</strong> The application context is started.
+     * <br>
+     * <strong>THEN:</strong> No exceptions are thrown, indicating that the application has started successfully.
+     * </p>
      */
     @Test
     public void contextLoads() {
+        // WHEN & THEN: Assert that no exception is thrown when loading the Spring Boot application context. assertDoesNotThrow(() -> {
+            // The SpringBootTest annotation will automatically load the application context.
-        // If this fails, Spring Boot context loading failed }
+            // If context initialization fails, this assertion will fail.
+        }, "Spring Boot context should load without throwing exceptions");
+    }
 }

 ```